 - Start with clean, dry fresh mint

-- Pluck the leaves off of the stems (very small leaves joined by thin stems can stay together)
+- Pluck the leaves off of the stems (very small leaves joined by thin stems can stay together in bunches)

 - To a microwave safe plate, add a paper towel

-- Lay the mint leaves over top of the paper towel in a single layer
+- Lay the individual leaves over top of the paper towel in a single layer

 - Cover your fresh mint with another paper towel